OlgaYarukhina/graphql/ReadMe.md

 A profile UI where you can see your own school information.
 This information/data is present on the GraphQL endpoint.

 ## Usage/Audit
-Go to [graphql website](https://henrikarba.github.io/graphql/) and log with your authorization data to intra.
+Go to [graphql website](https://OlgaYarukhina.github.io/graphql/) and log with your authorization data to intra.
 Mouse over the graphs to get more information.

-# Authors
+# Author
  Olha Yarukhina

 # Source materials